Skip to Content

 Allow about 90 minutes for the roundtrip hike (2 hours if you meander along the top and take your time checking out the views).

 From Rainbow Road, take Juniper Place which turns into Spring Gold Way.
-From Spring Gold Way, turn left on the Trustees Trail road.
+From Spring Gold Way, turn right on the Trustees Trail road.

 Park at the end of the cul-de-sac there.
 You’ll see the signposted start of the trail.